oymotion/oymotion.github.io/_pages/doc/gForce100UserGuide.md

 {:toc}

 ## Overview
-gForce 100 Armband is a smart wearable device designed to recognize gestures according to the sEMG signals when the user wears it on one of his/her forearms.
+gForce 100 Armband is a smart wearable [Human Interface Device][HID] for [gesture recognition][GestureRecognition].
+It recognizes gestures according to the sEMG signals of human forearms, and as well as calculates orientation data in quaternions or [Euler Angles][EulerAngles] from its built-in 9-axis IMU.

-It also calculates orientation data in quaternions from its built-in 9-axis MEMS at a refresh rate of 50Hz (100Hz will be supported).
+Comparing with the gesture recognition devices based on computer vision, gForce Armband has the advantage of no dependency of embient light, no strictness with angle, much lower energy and much lower cost.

 ![gForce100Armband](/assets/images/gForce100Armband.jpg)